xPinkyDash/shiki-paper/Shiki - A Detailed Analysis of the Risen.md

 Outside of life-threatening circumstances, the overall personality and mentality of each shiki largely remains the same; the nervous system therefor must have remained intact, including the neural connections made in the brain throughout the person's previous life.
 Unlike their biological aspects, shikis' neurological connections can -- and likely will -- change as they go on living for what may be eternity.

 ## MVR

-With the prior information in mind, the arise of shikis and jinrou is hypothesized to be the result of an unknown virus, which, for the purposes of this document, will be referred to as "Mortuus Vita Retrovirus", or just MVR for short.
+With the prior information in mind, the arise of shikis and jinrou is hypothesized to be the result of an unknown virus, which, for the purposes of this document, will be referred to as "Mortuus Vita Reanima", or just MVR for short.

-MVR is believed to be a weak, 'opportunistic' virus that cannot take control of its host until all their autoimmune defenses are rendered null, either by death or any other form of weakness, at which point the virus will immediately start taking over the host's body before it's irreversibly deceased.
+MVR is believed to be a weak, opportunistic virus that cannot take control of its host until all their autoimmune defenses are rendered null, either by death or any other form of weakness, at which point the virus will immediately start taking over the host's body before it's irreversibly deceased.
 Infection mainly occurs via bites from other infected hosts.
 MVR can only survive the human body's autoimmune systems for a few days at best, and the host has to be repeatedly reinfected on a daily basis until the virus has properly cultivated itself.
 MVR "inherits" the existing genetic data of the host, and uses it to keep the host at the most optimal state possible.

 MVR is believed to exist in three different types, labeled MVR-1 through 3, described as follows: